ruslanmv/mcp-gateway-workshop/book/manuscript.md

 **Model Context Protocol (MCP)** standardizes how agents communicate with *tool servers* that expose **tools**, **resources**, and **prompts**.
 A tool is any callable capability: a database query, a web request, a business system action, or a Langflow flow.

-**The MCP Gateway** sits in front of many MCP servers and REST sources to:
+**The MCP Context Forge** sits in front of many MCP servers and REST sources to:

 * **Federate tools** into a unified, discoverable catalog.
 * **Enforce policy** with plugins (pre/post hooks), RBAC, and authentication.